justmarkham/DAT8/README.md

 * The [Learning Paradigms](http://work.caltech.edu/library/014.html) video (13 minutes) from [Caltech's Learning From Data course](http://work.caltech.edu/telecourse.html) provides a nice comparison of supervised versus unsupervised learning, as well as an introduction to "reinforcement learning".
 * [Real-World Active Learning](https://beta.oreilly.com/ideas/real-world-active-learning) is a readable and thorough introduction to "active learning", a variation of machine learning in which humans label only the most "important" observations.
 * For a preview of some of the machine learning content we will cover during the course, read Sebastian Raschka's [overview of the supervised learning process](https://github.com/rasbt/pattern_classification/blob/master/machine_learning/supervised_intro/introduction_to_supervised_machine_learning.md).
+* [Data Science, Machine Learning, and Statistics: What is in a Name?](http://www.win-vector.com/blog/2013/04/data-science-machine-learning-and-statistics-what-is-in-a-name/) discusses the differences between these (and other) terms.
 * [The Emoji Translation Project](https://www.kickstarter.com/projects/fred/the-emoji-translation-project) is a really fun application of machine learning.
 * Look up the [characteristics of your zip code](http://www.esri.com/landing-pages/tapestry/), and then read about the [67 distinct segments](http://doc.arcgis.com/en/esri-demographics/data/tapestry-segmentation.htm) in detail.
 * For a recap of the IPython Notebook introduction (and a preview of scikit-learn), watch [scikit-learn and the IPython Notebook](https://www.youtube.com/watch?v=IsXXlYVBt1M) (15 minutes).
+* This [Reddit discussion](https://www.reddit.com/r/Python/comments/3be5z2/do_you_prefer_ipython_notebook_over_ipython/) compares the relative strengths of the IPython Notebook and Spyder.

 <!--